Utah basement finishing costs broken down by size, finish level, and room type. Real pricing data from $25-$85/sqft with detailed breakdowns.

 | Realistic mid-range | $70,000-$85,000 |

-Use our cost calculator for a quick estimate based on your specific selections, then schedule a free in-home quote for exact pricing.
+Use our cost calculator for a quick estimate based on your specific selections, then request a free estimate for exact pricing.